rhysd/remark-emoji/README.md

 // => Emojis in this text will be replaced: 🐶👍
 ```

+Note:

-Note that this package is [ESM only][esm-only] from v3.0.0 since remark packages migrated to ESM.
+- This package is [ESM only][esm-only] from v3.0.0 since remark packages migrated to ESM.
+- This package supports Node.js v18 or later.

 ## Options